vgpass/python-challenge/README.md

         *Resources folder with election_data.csv

-        *analysis folder with poll_result.txt which contains the output of my python script.
+        *analysis folder with poll_result.txt and poll_result_v2.txt which contain the output of my python scripts.

 **Instructions** This folder contains the original files provided for the challenge